sahriartoufiq/foodi/README.md

-## Buying Frenzy
+## Foodi

 ## Description

-Buying Frenzy, a backend service and a database for a food delivery platform
+Foodi, a backend service and a database for a food delivery platform

 ## Setup project in local machine